 Our RN-BSN program is designed for working registered nurses.
-Students must have their unencumbered nursing license to qualify for this program.
-Do you have your RN?
+Students must have an unencumbered registered nursing license to qualify for this program.
 Expand your leadership skills and your career opportunities by adding a Bachelor of Science in Nursing to your Registered Nurse licensure.

-The RN-BSN track at the UMKC School of Nursing and Health Studies is a nationally recognized online degree that stands out for its use of technology, faculty engagement, excellent student outcomes and student satisfaction.
+The RN-BSN program at the UMKC School of Nursing and Health Studies is a nationally recognized fully online degree that stands out for its use of technology, faculty engagement, excellent student outcomes and student satisfaction.

 One feature that sets the UMKC RN-BSN program apart from other completion programs is the integration of rural, urban and suburban nurses coming together to explore issues relevant to health care and the nursing profession.
 The program is designed to hone the professional development of RNs to become leaders, managers, coordinators, advocates and designers of care.
 During the final year of the RN-BSN curriculum, student teams work collaboratively with RN-BSN supervisory practice experience faculty, healthcare organizations or healthcare-related entities to design and implement team-directed practice experiences.
 The process is created to empower you to assume a leadership role in improving health care.